mtheadley/CryptoSecurityTalk/PITCHME.md

 ## Two factor Auth

 - Do it -- where ever you can do it, take advantage.
-- Try not to use a text message as a 2nd factor.
+- Try not to use an SMS message as a 2nd factor.
 - Print off QR codes.

 ---